formkit/docs-content/guides/create-a-custom-input.md

 Great!
 This is starting to work like we expect.
 Let’s check our requirements again:

-- ~Users enter a series of digits and each digit has its own `<input>` tag.~
+- ~Users enter a series of digits, and each digit has its own `<input>` tag.~
 - ~The value of the input should always be all the digits concatenated.~
-- ~We only want the input to change values if all digits have been completed (no need to commit and validate the value if its not complete).~
+- ~We only want the input to change its value if all digits have been completed (no need to commit and validate on each keystroke if the user is not done).~
 - ~It should allow a user to click on a given digit to edit it.~
 - ~When a user types a number, it should automatically focus on the next input.~
 - It should support copy/paste.

-### Copy & Paste
+### Copy & paste

 Looks like we only have one thing left to do — copy & paste support.
 Fortunately, browsers [have a `paste` event](https://developer.mozilla.org/en-US/docs/Web/API/Element/paste_event).
-To ensure our user experience is top notch we’ll make an assumption: if a user is copy/pasting they are trying to copy and paste the entire code.
+To ensure our user experience is top notch, we’ll make an assumption: if a user is copy/pasting they are trying to copy and paste the entire code.
 Not a single digit of the code.
 Seems reasonable.

 All we need to do is capture the copy/paste event on any of our input tags, get the text being pasted, and set the `tmp` value to that string of digits.
 Let’s whip up another event handler: